People

 davi.monticelli@ubc.ca

 Bio: Davi is a Ph.D.
-Student in the Department of Earth, Ocean, and Atmospheric Sciences at UBC Vancouver.
+Candidate in the Department of Earth, Ocean, and Atmospheric Sciences at UBC Vancouver.
 He has a master’s degree in Environmental Engineering, with an emphasis on air pollution, from the Federal University of Espirito Santo, located in Brazil.
 Davi also has an undergraduate degree in Environmental Engineering at the same institution in Brazil.
 During his undergraduate studies, he was able to obtain a scholarship and study abroad at the University of Auckland in New Zealand.
 At UBC, he will work to mitigate the air quality impacts of the emerging Cannabis Industry through measuring and modelling concentrations of Volatile Organic Compounds (VOCs), Ozone (O3), and particulate matter (PM).
 Additionally, he will analyze odour reports and investigate public health impacts of Cannabis Industry emissions and the distribution of these impacts in the context of environmental justice.
 On the personal aspect, Davi enjoys playing chess, the guitar/keyboard, and swim.

 iREACH for a world where air pollution is visible, quantifiable, and understandable for the public so people can breathe cleaner air in all regions.”